TaiTair/comfyui-simswap/README.md

 ## Thanks and Credits

-Thanks to all the creators mentioned in the Reactor Credits.
+Thanks to all the creators mentioned in the Reactor Credits, to neuralchen and to Gourrief.

 <details>
 	<summary><a>Click to expand</a></summary>